 There are many ways to cut your spending painlessly even when it feels like you don’t have enough to cover everything.
 If you can focus your efforts on a few things to cut, you will find you can cut $20-50 a month and then start your savings or reduce your debt.

 Here are lots of ideas to get you started.
 Read each category and go through your last few months of spending to see which you can use in your own plans.
 If doing them all is overwhelming, start by choosing 1-3 from each list and then watch how much you can save over time.
-Be sure to download the 8 Cutting Costs Checklists from the Resource Library so you can go over your spending and check the tips off as you implement them.

 We all have to eat and just can’t get around it.
 For most of us, our eating will consist of a mixture of cooking at home using the groceries we buy and eating out at restaurants.